link to MAST page UIT star image

 Local File Name

-The search script will perform a database search for each target, or set of coordinates, contained in the uploaded list.
-If a resolver error occurs, the search will abort and the compiled results displayed.
-If the output is requested in CSV or Excel spreadsheet format, a blank line will be used to distinguish the results of one target search from another.
-VOTable format incorporates separate RESOURCE tags for each database query.
+The search script will perform a separate cone search for each extracted target name or set of coordinates contained in the uploaded list, with a separate table of results for each.
+Target names will be resolved to coordinates.
+If a resolver error occurs with target names, the search will abort and the compiled results displayed.
+(Note unresolved target names are not considered an error.)
+Coordinates may be given using sexigesimal notation or decimal degrees.
+When Data IDs or Kepler IDs are specified, the results are displayed in a single table.
+If the output is requested in CSV or Excel spreadsheet format, a blank line will be used to distinguish the results of one cone search from another.
+VOTable format incorporates separate RESOURCE tags for each cone search.

 Use the other form entries to specify field delimiters, RA, DEC, or Target column numbers (when the file contains a table of values), and file contents (target names or coordinates).
 The browse button allows users to seach local directories to locate files.

-Warning: Uploading long lists can take a while to produce results.
+Warning: Since uploading long lists can take a while to run, uploaded files are limited to 10,000 entries.

 File Contents